jeanbaptistemora/fluidattacks-universe2/docs/src/docs/development/products/integrates/guidelines/front.md

 ### Forms

-The frontend uses [Formik][formik] to power its forms, fields and validations.
+The front uses [Formik][formik] to power its forms, fields and validations.

+You can use the `<Formik>` component, with inputs from `src/components/Input` to compose forms, and [Yup][yup] to declare a validation schema to be checked on submit.

-Refer to Formik's documentation for more details.
+Refer to Formik and Yup's documentation for more details.

 ### Routing

-The frontend uses [React Router][router] to declare routes and manage navigation between them.
+The front uses [React Router][router] to declare routes and manage navigation between them.

 You can use the `<Route>` and `<Switch>` components to declare routes,